Women’s

 - Learn the basic role and functions of the endocrine system

-- Identify the 8 most common hormone imbalances affecting women today
+- Identify the 8 most common hormone imbalances

 Lecture 1: The Endocrine System